 The balance of Yin and Yang can be related to the human body in many ways.

 Yang represents qualities such as movement, heat and day time.

-An integral part of TCM is the concept of Qi.
-Qi flows through a system of channels or meridians creating a cycle of energy throughout the body.
+Qi is an important concept of CM.
+Qi represents systems in the body working properly and thereby supporting health.
+Freely flowing oxygenated blood, healthy nerve activity and functional organs all represent healthy Qi.
 The vitality or strength of Qi represents the constitutional health of a person.
 If the Qi is strong it will be able to nourish the organ system, the brain and all other structures of the body.
-If someone has been placed under prolonged stress or has fatigued due to lifestyle issues, their Qi may become weakened or blocked within the channels.
-The result of such influences will eventually create an imbalance in the body; this is said to be the origin of disease or ill health.
+Stress or lots or bad lifestyle choices, can weaken or block Qi.
+This could weaken an organ’s function or create pain and inflammation.
+If prolonged, Qi and blood stagnation will eventually create an imbalance in the body; according to Chinese medicine this is said to be the origin of disease or ill health.